 Dr Homi Bhabha, regarded as the father of India's nuclear science program, supported Dr Sarabhai in setting up the first rocket launching station in India.
 This center was established at Thumba near Thiruvananthapuram on the coast of the Arabian Sea, primarily because of its proximity to the equator.
 The first rocket with sodium vapour payload was launched on November 21, 1963.

 Dr Sarabhai started a project for the launch of an Indian Satellite, as a result the first Indian satellite Aryabhata was put in orbit in 1975 from a Russian Cosmodrome.

 He has been pivotal in establishing many institutes of international repute like the Nehru Foundation for Development in Ahmedabad, Indian Institute of Management Ahmedabad (IIMA), which is considered a world class management institute.
 He set up Ahmedabad Textiles Industrial Research Association (ATIRA), which helped the booming textiles business in Ahmedabad and the Center for Environmental Planning and Technology (CEPT).

 In 1966, Dr Sarabhai was awarded Padma Bhushan and Padma Vibhushan (posthumous) in the year 1972.
-He passed away on 31st December 1971 at Kovalam, Thiruvananthapuram, Kerala.
+He passed away in 1971 at Kovalam, Thiruvananthapuram, Kerala.